Edgar Allan Poe — “The Raven”

 • “The Raven” — October 9, 1849 — Daily Advertiser (Newark, NJ)

-• “The Raven” — October 10, 1849 — Gazette (Alexandria, VA), vol. 50, no. 242, p.
+• “The Raven” — October 12, 1849 — Gazette (Alexandria, VA), vol. 50, no. 242, p.
 1, cols.
-6-7 (It begins with the note: “ ‘The Raven,’ on its first publication about five years ago, excited a deep interest, and was copied far and near, at home and abroad.
+6-7 (The text is reprinted without acknowledgement from the Richmond Semi-Weekly Examiner.
+It begins with the note: “ ‘The Raven,’ on its first publication about five years ago, excited a deep interest, and was copied far and near, at home and abroad.
 It is a rare effort of the peculiar genius of the writer, and is one of the most remarkable and metrical poems ever written.”)

 • “The Raven” — October 12, 1849 — Enquirer (Richmond, VA)